 Winter is coming!
-And I’m already day dreaming about frost flowers, ice caves, and blankets of pillowy snow.
+And I’m already daydreaming about frost flowers, ice caves, and blankets of pillowy snow.
 It is no secret that I love winter.
 As a photographer, I’m drawn to the intricate details of the frozen landscape.
-I love winter so much that I seldom leave my home in the Canadian Rockies during the winter months but I make an exception for Iceland!
+I love winter so much that I seldom leave my home in the Canadian Rockies during the winter months, but I make an exception for Iceland!
 I have witnessed some of the most intense skies (both day and night), and most unique winter scenes in Iceland.
-Join me, and special guest instructor Even Tryggstrand February 12th -18th, 2020 for a week of adventure in one of my favourite winter locations on the planet.
-During the Iceland Photography Workshop, we will explore the south coast of Iceland and chase the light by day and night.

 We will be staying in a location that is fairly central to some of the most photogenic locations on the island.
 Winter weather can be a challenge if you try to stick to a rigid itinerary.
 Having a central home base gives us the flexibility to chase clear skies for aurora, and clouds for sunrise and sunset.
-Our B&B is also located near the ice caves so we can get an early start for the day.
-We will visit impressive waterfalls, as well as black sand beaches.
+Our accommodations are also located near the ice caves so we can get an early start for the day.
+We will visit impressive mountain peaks, as well as black sand beaches.
 Should the weather be on our side, we will get to experience and capture the beauty of the northern lights!

 What you will learn on the Iceland Photography Workshop